 A Castor record ID is created for every patient included in the trial, making it extremely simple to randomize patients into two groups based on the inclusion criteria.
 Quality of Life surveys are automatically sent to the patients throughout the study using Castor ePRO.

 Apart from being a centralized platform for both data capture and patient engagement, Castor EDC also operates as a repository for all study data including information about antibiotics use and pathology results.
 Castor EDC automatically creates immutable audit trails and ensures adherence to Good Clinical Practice guidelines and data privacy regulations.
 They are also testing the Castor-Epic EHR integration to seamlessly upload laboratory results captured at Amsterdam UMC directly into the database in Castor EDC.

-The BeBoP team particularly noted that it was much easier to conduct their trial on Castor because of its robust study building features, flexible eCRF construction, unlimited data fields and validations, and the ability to integrate patient data under a single record.
+The BeBoP team particularly noted that it was much easier to conduct Electronic Data Capture (EDC) in their clinical trial research on Castor because of its robust study building features, flexible eCRF construction, unlimited data fields and validations, and the ability to integrate patient data under a single record.
 Castor has also enabled the team to work with other medical centers around the world with granular user-right management, ensuring a smooth, safe, and valid clinical trial.